Limited Company Help

 A limited company is a specific type of company registration that offers investors and managers protection from liabilities incurred by the business.
 This is known as an incorporated structure and means the company has its own identity, responsibilities and rights in law.

-Beneficial to entrepreneurs who employ others, the Employment Allowance could be worth up to £3,000 each year against your limited company’s Employers’ National Insurance bill.
+Beneficial to entrepreneurs who employ others, the Employment Allowance could be worth up to £4,000 each year (£3,000 pre-April 2020) against your limited company’s Employers’ National Insurance bill.

 If you run a business and employ staff, it’s important that you have the right type of insurance in place.
 Insuring your premises, goods, and vehicles against loss through theft or damage is essential but it’s just as important, and a legal requirement under the Employers’ Liability (Compulsory Insurance) Act 1969, to have employers’ liability